 “…a very ferocious beast, similar in the rest of its body to a horse, with the head of a deer, the feet of an elephant, the tail of a boar, a deep bellowing voice, and a single black horn, two cubits [about 36 inches] in length, standing out in the middle of its forehead.”

+So there we have it: if modern scholars are to believed, the unicorn is little more than an exaggerated rhinoceros.
+But that’s not a very satisfying answer.
 If you’d like to read more about the unicorn in history and culture, we’ve included a few links to further reading at the bottom of this page.

 A New Breed: The Startup Unicorn

 So much for the history of unicorns in mythology.
 But what about unicorns in other culture?
 Let’s talk about the history of “unicorn” companies.